Measuring black hole spin through gravitational lensing of pulsars: Primary and secondary images

 \endgroup

 \begingroup

 \endgroup

 In Tables \ref{tab:ps_ang} and \ref{tab:ps_time} we present the image positions, deflection angles, magnification, and (differential) time delay of primary and secondary images for different values of angular source positions.
-For illustrative purposes, we have taken the black hole to be halfway between the source and the observer.
-Although no pulsars have yet been observed at this distance, pulsars have been observed at distances comparable to that of M87 \cite{Israel:2016chx}, and it is conceivable that future observations will detect pulsars even further away.
-Note that the image angle is relative to the lens-observer axis in Fig.~\ref{fig:lens_diag} and is always positive.
+For illustrative purposes, here we have taken the black hole to be halfway between the source and the observer (see also Appendix \ref{app:ps}).
+We neglect the mass of stars in the Galactic nucleus in comparison to the mass of the supermassive black hole and assume the spacetime around the black hole to be vacuum.
+We have considered the black hole to be non-rotating, as well as rotating with rotation parameter $a^*=0.99$.
+We assume that the momentum of the light ray producing the primary image is in the same direction as the rotation of the black hole; referring to Figure \ref{fig:lens_diag}, this means that the black hole rotates counter-clockwise.
+Note that the image angle is relative to the lens-observer axis in Figure \ref{fig:lens_diag} and is always positive.

+From Table \ref{tab:ps_ang} we see for a non-rotating black hole that, for angular source position $\beta = 0$, the deflection angles of the primary and secondary images are the same; this is due to its spherical symmetry.
+This symmetry is broken for the rotating black hole.
+We see that, even if $\beta = 0$, there is a difference between the deflection angles of the primary and secondary images.
+We have assumed that the black hole is rotating in the same direction as the light ray producing the primary image, which means that $L_z$ (or equivalently the rotation parameter $a$) is negative when calculating the lensing parameters of the secondary image (see \cite{Iyer:2009wa,Barlow:2017uty,Beachley:2018tux}).
+Therefore, for $\beta = 0$, the deflection angle of the primary image is larger due to the frame dragging effect.

-From Table \ref{tab:ps_ang} we see that the deflection angle is larger for rotating black holes.
-We also see that the angular positions of primary and secondary images are larger if the black hole is rotating; for the values considered in this table and for small values of angular source position, the difference can be as large as a few microarcseconds.
-The difference between the rotating and non-rotating cases for the angular position of the primary image decreases by with increasing angular source position.
-On the other hand, the corresponding value for secondary image increases by increasing $\beta$.
+We also see from Table \ref{tab:ps_ang} that for primary images the deflection angle is larger by parts in $10^5$ -- $10^6$ for rotating black holes.
+However for secondary images the deflection angle is smaller for a rotating black hole.
+We observe that the angular position of primary images increases with increasing angular source position $\beta$.
+On the other hand, the angular position of secondary images decreases with increasing $\beta$.
+This holds for both rotating and static black holes.
+We also see that the angular positions of primary (secondary) images are larger (smaller) if the black hole is rotating; for the values considered in this table, the difference can be as large as tens of microarcseconds.
+The difference between angular position of primary images for a rotating black hole --- with $a^*=0.99$ --- and a non-rotating black hole, $\Delta\theta_p=\theta_{p,a^* = 0.99}-\theta_{p,a^* = 0}$, decreases as the angular source position increases.
+The corresponding value $\Delta\theta_s=\theta_{s,a^* = 0.99}-\theta_{s,a^*=0}$ for the secondary image is negative and its absolute value increases with increasing $\beta$.
+This behaviour is depicted in Figure \ref{fig:Delta_theta}.